quizerno/Steel-Battalion-Entry-Guide/1-FAQ.md

 ## Can Line of Contact be Emulated and played on PC with a controller of my choosing?

 Yes.
 But it is still a work in progress.

+## More in-depth questions

+**Is Steel Battalion worth it?**

+That will depend on your interest in simulation games.
+If you're into them, Steel Battalion is worth trying at least once.

+**Should I play on Xbox or Emulator?**

+Xbox emulation has come a long way so playing on PC is possible, however it will be dependent on your specs.

+**How much money do I have to spend?**

+While the the original Steel Battalion Controller is quite expensive and a collector's item.
+It should be noted that you could consider spending that money on another high end controller and still play the game.

+Xbox + Original Controller: Original SBC Controller is 200+ dollars, Xbox units can range from 30 to 120 dollars, softmodding is 15 dollars, hard modding is variable.
+Softmodding is only necessary for Xbox online play and performance increases

+Xbox + Adapted Controller:  Softmodding is 15 dollars

+PC + Any Controller: Potentially the cheapest option

+#### Do you want make a custom controller or adapt an existing controller?

+#### Do you want to use pedals or not?

+The original game is unique in that it uses 3 different ped